Board of Trustees

 Alasdair has completed a number of commissioned projects for the Scottish Government, including a review of the methods, data sources and measurement of the Social Economy indicator.
 He has published his research in journals such as the Journal of the Economics of Ageing, Nonprofit & Voluntary Sector Quarterly, Voluntary Sector Review, Population, Space and Place, and the Scottish Journal of Political Economy.
 Dr Rutherford has a PhD in economics from the University of Stirling.

 Ken Nicolson - Trustee

-Ken Nicholson is from Glasgow.
+Ken Nicolson is from Glasgow.
 He was educated at St Aloysius’ College, Glasgow, and at the University of Glasgow from which he graduated in 1963 with an M.A.
 (Hons.) in Economics and Political Science.